 What is an asbestos management plan?

-An AMP explains how asbestos risks are controlled, what actions are required, who is responsible, and when reviews occur.
+An AMP explains how asbestos risks are managed in practice: what controls are in place, what actions are required, who is responsible, and when reviews occur.
+It is prepared to support South Australian WHS asbestos management duties.

 - Asbestos is assumed to be present